 The AcuRite system has enabled Abbey Springs to better plan their operations, reducing wasted resources, cutting costs, and delivering a better experience for their customers.
 For example, the 5-in-1 rainfall tracking is used to help calculate irrigation.
 The soil temperature monitoring helps determine when weed killers and fertilizers are applied.
 The liquid temperature monitoring dictates when treatment for zebra mussels take place.
-In addition, golf course and tennis staff use the weather station data when scheduling tee times and court reservations.
-Finally, Abbey Springs publishes their weather station data on the members’ page so patrons can remotely view course conditions.
+In addition, golf course and tennis staff use the professional weather station data when scheduling tee times and court reservations.
+Finally, Abbey Springs publishes their weather station data on the members’ page so patrons can remotely view course conditions to track weather trends.

 Kronwall added that he is excited about the new weather products that AcuRite has set for release in the coming months.

-Specifically, the soon-to-be released AcuRite Atlas™ and AcuRite Atlas Elite™ series of weather stations will offer all the features of his current Pro+ 5-in-1 system, with the added capabilities of lightning detection and UV monitoring.
+Specifically, the soon-to-be-released AcuRite Atlas™ weather station will offer all the features of his current Pro+ 5-in-1 system, with the added capabilities of lightning detection and UV monitoring.

 The lightning detection will help the crew receive advanced warning of storms – up to 25 miles away – offering extra time to get patrons and staff to safety.

 Readings of UV index and light intensity will assist with plant care, and also be useful to efforts to ensure staff safety from sun exposure.